 Perhaps the most important tool to have on hand for fruit tree pruning is a sharpening stone.
 Whatever tool you use to make cuts, make sure it is very sharp!
 It’s easier to make exact cuts with a sharp blade, and clean cuts are much easier for a tree to heal over.

-A good quality, thin-bladed pruning saw is the best tool for accurate cuts.
-Accompanying this with a pair of bypass pruners and a sharp knife makes a good team.
+A good quality, thin-bladed pruning saw is the best tool for accurate cuts on thicker branches.
+Accompany this with a pair of bypass pruners and a sharp knife to make a good pruning-tool team.
 Use the pruners for cutting twigs that are too small to saw.
 The knife will be helpful to clean up the edges of cuts made by the other tools.
-The cleaner the cut, the better for the tree.
+Remember: the cleaner the cut, the better for the tree.
 This includes stray bits of bark.

 How to Prune a Fruit Tree – Basic Steps